 Re: Proper Spacing and Signature Conventions in Business Letters

-A business letter often marks the beginning of a professional relationship—and first impressions matter.
+.
 Even small formatting choices can significantly influence how a message is perceived and whether it inspires confidence.
 While many of us are familiar with the fundamentals, revisiting spacing and signature conventions helps reinforce a clear, consistent, and credible professional image.

 A widely accepted convention is to press Enter four times after the closing (e.g., "Sincerely") to create space for your signature.
 This convention allows for a clean and intentional layout.